Shubhank101/SO_ChatBot/README.md

 Search youtube for the query and returns the first result in the chat.

-**All of the command output a one-box in the chat most of the time**
+**All of the search commands output a one-box in the chat most of the time**

 ---
 ## Games